xpocketmc/XPocketMP-server/README.md

 ## Licensing information
 This project is licensed under LGPL-3.0.
 Please see the [LICENSE](/LICENSE) file for details.

-pmmp/PocketMine are not affiliated with Mojang.
-All brands and trademarks belong to their respective owners.
-PocketMine-MP is not a Mojang-approved software, nor is it associated with Mojang.
+pmmp/xpocketmp are not affiliated with Mojang.
+All brands and trademarks belong to their respective owners. xpocketmp-MP is not a Mojang-approved software, nor is it associated with Mojang.